domsson/nuru/README.md

 the character, foreground and background color for that cell, plus optional meta data.

-Fields larger than 1 byte are encoded using little endian byte order.
+Fields larger than 1 byte are encoded using big endian byte order.

 ### NUI header (32 bytes)